Tennessee State Route 43: Gibson County

-US 45E/SR 43 immediately enter Medina, where they bypass downtown on the western side and have an intersection with SR 152.
-They then leave Medina and continue north to enter Milan and have an intersection with SR 187 before becoming an undivided four-lane as it passes through residential areas.
+US 45E/SR 43 immediately enters Medina, where they bypass downtown on the western side and have an intersection with SR 152.
+They then leave Medina and continue north to enter Milan and have an intersection with SR 187 before becoming an undivided four-lane highway as they pass through residential areas.
 US 45E/SR 43 then enters downtown and becomes concurrent with SR 104.
 They then have an intersection with US 70A/US 79/SR 76/SR 77, where SR 77 joins the concurrency, before continuing north through downtown to an intersection with Front Street, where SR 77 and SR 104 split off to the west.
 US 45E/SR 43 continue north through residential areas to have an intersection with SR 425 before leaving Milan and continuing north through rural areas, where it becomes a divided highway again.
 US 45E/SR 43 cross a bridge over the Rutherford Fork of the Obion River before passing through Idlewild and Bradford, where it bypasses downtown to the west, becomes concurrent with SR 54, and has an intersection with SR 105.
 The highway then crosses the South Fork of the Obion River to enter Weakley County.

 Weakley County

 US 45E/SR 43/SR 54 then becomes an undivided highway again and enters Greenfield, where it goes straight through downtown, having an intersection with SR 124 and SR 54 splitting off and going east along Broad Street.
-US 45E/SR 43 the leave town and have an intersection with SR 445 before leaving Greenfield.
+US 45E/SR 43 then leave town and have an intersection with SR 445 before leaving Greenfield.
 The highway continues north through rural areas, becoming a divided highway again, before passing through Sharon, which it bypasses completely along its west side and has an interchange with SR 89.
 US 45E/SR 43 then enter Martin and come to an interchange with SR 216.
 Here, US 45E Bus/SR 372 begins and takes over the original route of US 45E/SR 43 through the city, US 45E turns east to become concurrent with SR 216, and SR 43 becomes signed as a primary highway and turns west along SR 216 and Skyhawk Parkway.
 SR 43/SR 216 go northwest as a 2-lane highway before SR 216 breaks off along Baker Road and continues west.
 SR 43 continues north to bypass the city along its west side to have an intersection with SR 431 after passing through a business district.
 SR 43 then has an interchange with SR 22 before passing through a rural part of the city and coming to an intersection with US 45E/SR 372, where SR 372 ends and SR 43 rejoins US 45E.
 US 45E/SR 43 then cross a bridge over the Obion River to enter Obion County.